 i) One usage of this performance measurements is for performance assurance.

-5.1.1.6.1.6 Number of failed handover resource allocations
+5.1.1.6.1.6 Number of failed legacy handover resource allocations

-a) This measurement provides the number of failed handover resource allocations at the target NR cell CU for the handover.
+a) This measurement provides the number of failed legacy handover resource allocations at the target NR cell CU for the handover.
 This measurement is split into subcounters per failure cause.

 b) CC

-c) On transmission of HANDOVER FAILURE message (see 3GPP TS 38.413 [11]) by the NR cell CU to the AMF, or transmission of HANDOVER PREPARATION FAILURE message (see 3GPP TS 38.423 [13]) by the target NR cell CU to the source NR cell CU, for informing that the preparation of resources has failed.
+c) On transmission of HANDOVER FAILURE message (see 3GPP TS 38.413 [11]) by the NR cell CU to the AMF, or transmission of HANDOVER PREPARATION FAILURE message (see 3GPP TS 38.423 [13]) , where the message corresponds to a previously sent legacy handover HANDOVER REQUEST message, by the target NR cell CU to the source NR cell CU, for informing that the preparation of resources has failed.
 Each transmitted HANDOVER FAILURE message or HANDOVER PREPARATION FAILURE message increments the relevant subcounter per failure cause by 1.

 d) Each subcounter is an integer value.